お客様の素早い設計とより早い製品化を実現する、技術情報と専門知識をご紹介します。

 Then click on Import SDK examples(s)

-Now that the project has been compiled, you can now flash it to the board and run it.
+Now that the project has been compiled, you can flash it to the board and run it

-Make sure the FRDM-KW36 board is plugged in, and click in the Quickstart Panel click on Debug.
+Make sure the FRDM-KW36 board is plugged in, and in the Quickstart Panel click on Debug

-The firmware will be downloaded to the board and the debugger started
+The firmware will be downloaded to the board and the debugger will be started

 Once the project has loaded, the debugger should stop at main().
 Open a Terminal Emulator program and open a session to your FRDM-KW36 COM port.
 Configure the terminal with these settings: